pisanocamila/ai-school/README.md

     stop being the bottleneck  → start being the architect
 ```

 After week 8, the system is yours.
-We stay available for support, but you won't need a recipe anymore — you'll be writing your own.
+You won't need a recipe anymore — you'll be writing your own.
+I stay available for support, but the goal is that you don't need me.
+That's how you know it worked.

 ---